-Tables

-Table 1: Data quality assurance rules by setting 8

 Introduction

 The purpose of the Victorian Cost Data Collection (VCDC) data specification, business rules and guidelines are to assist costing practitioners to identify all the relevant information for allocation of resources to patients.

 This document assists health services in the reporting and costing of patient level cost data.
 This section focuses on Part C: Review, Reconciliation, and communication: